A day in the Sunshine Coast Hinterland [video]

 12pm: Pay a visit to Palmwoods

-If it’s a Saturday, check out The Lane‘s markets – they do a designer market once a fortnight and a suitcase rummage on alternating weeks.
-Or just grab a coffee from Homegrown (the beans are ground out the back), browse the Tin Shed Shop for vintage clothes and coffee table books, and Renae’s Pantry for farm-fresh produce and organic pantry essentials.
+If it’s a Saturday, check out The Lane‘s markets – they do a designer market once a fortnight and a suitcase rummage on alternating weeks (eds note: The Lane markets are no longer operating).
+Or just grab a coffee from Homegrown (the beans are ground out the back), browse the Tin Shed Shop for vintage clothes and coffee table books (eds note: businesss now closed), and Renae’s Pantry for farm-fresh produce and organic pantry essentials.

 Get your rockabilly on and order a Rick’s Burger (make sure you bring your appetite) and milkshake from Rick’s Diner.
 This cute garage-turned ’50s American-style diner and outdoor beer garden is a haven for weekend riders and drivers and often hosts hot rod displays and live bands.